QiangZhang-QZ/QiangZhang.github.io/Blog.md

 - 12/30/2021 - Our journal paper titled "Ultrasound Echogenicity as an Indicator of Muscle Fatigue During Functional Electrical Stimulation" has been accepted by MDPI Sensors.
 - 11/02/2021 - Qiang Zhang successfully defended his dissertation and unconditionally passed his defense.
 Now he has a new title as "Dr. Qiang Zhang".
 - 10/28/2021 - Our abstract titled "Towards Surface Electromyography-Ultrasound Imaging-based Human Volitional Effort Prediction for the Assist-as-needed Control of a Cable-Driven Ankle Exoskeleton" has been accepted by SECC 2021.
+- 09/27/2021 - Our journal paper titled "Shared Control of a Powered Exoskeleton and Functional Electrical Stimulation using Iterative Learning and Fatigue Optimization" has been accepted by Frontiers in Robotics and AI, section Biomedical Robotics.
 - 08/23/2021 - Our journal paper titled "Personalized Fusion of Ultrasound and Electromyography-derived Neuromuscular Features Increases Prediction Accuracy of Ankle Moment during Plantarflexion" has been accepted by Biomedical Signal Processing & Control as a VSI: Biomed Signals as Images.
 - 08/17/2021 - Our journal paper titled "A Dual-modal Approach Using Electromyography and Sonomyography Improves Prediction of Dynamic Ankle Movement: A Case Study" has been accepted by IEEE TNSRE.
 - 07/15/2021 - Our conference paper titled "Ultrasound Echogenicity-based Assessment of Muscle Fatigue During Functional Electrical Stimulation" has been accepted by EMBC 2021.